GilleM/Travel-reviews/README.md

 - Log In
 - Sign Up

-In order to descibe each one better, I decided to talk about Five Planes Method and to describe them better

 ##  Five Planes Method

 ### Strategy

-The main goal of the website is to help tourists with the information about particular place.
+The main goal of the website is to help tourists with information about a particular place.
 They can read other users' experience and leave theirs.
-All should be done in a friendly and interesting way so that even if a user is not travelling anywhere, they can read others experience if nothing then for fun.
-My personal goal, on the other hand, was to well understand the back-end logic, MongoDB, Flask as well as Python rules, so I could create the first blog. <br/><br/>
+All should be done in a friendly and interesting way so that even if a user is not travelling anywhere, they can read others’ experience if for nothing other than for fun.
+My personal goal, on the other hand, was to understand back-end logic, MongoDB, Flask as well as Python rules, so I could create the first blog. <br/><br/>

 ### Scope